rodvlopes/esail-translate-checker/README.md

 * NodeJS required version > 14

-1) Install dependecies:
+* Install dependecies:

-    npm intall
+    npm install

-2) Download csv from zoho and move than to this directory.
+* Download csv from zoho and move than to this directory.

-3) Run
+* Run

     node index.js
+    node index.js --pt #for pt lang only

 ## Dev